fieldtrip/website/tutorial/sourcemodel.md

 ## Procedure

 We will describe a few different ways to create a source model based on the anatomical mri of the [tutorial data set](/tutorial/meg_language) which is available [here](ftp://ftp.fieldtriptoolbox.org/pub/fieldtrip/tutorial/Subject01.zip).
 Some of these procedures can be done entirely using high-level FieldTrip functions.
-Other procedures require the use of external software, in particular Freesurfer, or HCP-workbench.
+Other procedures require the use of external software, in particular FreeSurfer, or HCP-workbench.

 - Construction of a source model based on a regular 3-dimensional grid of dipole positions.
 - Construction of a source model based on a surface description of the cortical sheet.